keshrishi/PepSales_Backend/README.md

 cd PepSales_Backend
 npm install
 2. Environment Variables
-The .env file is included in this submission as required for the assignment.
+The .env file is included in this submission as required for the project.

 It contains all necessary credentials and configuration for running the project.